Diffusion of turbulence following both stable and unstable step stratification perturbations: The physical problem

-where $\theta=\theta_0+\tilde{\theta}(x_3)+\theta'(\boldsymbol{x},t)$ is the temperature, composed by the reference constant temperature $\theta_0$ at the given altitude, by the static component $\tilde{\theta}(x_3)=G_0 x_3$, where $G_0$ is the standard lapse rate, and by the fluctuation $\theta'(\boldsymbol{x},t)$; $\tilde{p}=p+\alpha g x_3\left(\theta_0+G_0x_3/2\right)$ is the total hydrodynamic pressure($p$ is the fluiddynamic pressure, $\alpha$ the thermal expansion coefficient, $g$ the gravity acceleration); $u'$ is the velocity fluctuation; and $\chi$ is the vapor concentration of the air - water vapor mixture.
-The constant $\kappa$ and $d_\chi$ are the thermal and water vapor diffusivity, respectively.
-This is a very consolidated basic model that is often used as a representation of the Eulerian equations for turbulent fields to which the liquid water component can be added as a Lagrangian set of N pointlike droplets (\citep{ireland2012, kumar2014, gotoh2016, Gotzfried2017, gotoh2018, li2020, golshan2021} ).
+where $\theta=\theta_0+\tilde{\theta}(x_3)+\theta'(\boldsymbol{x},t)$ is the temperature, which is composed of the reference constant temperature $\theta_0$ at a given altitude, of the static component $\tilde{\theta}(x_3)=G_0 x_3$, where $G_0$ is the standard lapse rate, and of the fluctuation $\theta'(\boldsymbol{x},t)$; moreover, $\tilde{p}=p+\alpha g x_3\left(\theta_0+G_0x_3/2\right)$ is the total hydrodynamic pressure ($p$ is the fluid dynamic pressure, $\alpha$ is the thermal expansion coefficient, and $g$ is the gravity acceleration); $u'$ is the velocity fluctuation; and $\chi$ is the vapor concentration of the air - water vapor mixture.
+The constants $\kappa$ and $d_\chi$ stand for the thermal and water vapor diffusivity, respectively.
+This is a very consolidated basic model that is often used as a representation of Eulerian equations for turbulent fields to which the liquid water component can be added as a Lagrangian set of N pointlike droplets\citep{ireland2012, kumar2014, gotoh2016, Gotzfried2017, gotoh2018, li2020, golshan2021}.

-The initial condition for the velocity field is obtained by a linear matching of two different HIT fields $u_1$ and $u_2$, that are randomly generated by respecting the physical solenoid condition and the required integral scale and mean kinetic energy, see {\cite{ti06}}.
-The initial energy profile along direction $x_3$ is obtained coupling the fields $u_1$ and $u_2$ by using equation (\ref{eq:velinit}).
-For what concerns the scalars, in analogy with previous work (\citep{jturb,golshan2021}), initial conditions (constant along directions $x_1$ and $x_2$) are given by equations \ref{eq:tempinit} and \ref{eq:vapinit} for the temperature and water vapor concentration, respectively.
+The initial condition for the velocity field is obtained by means of a linear matching of two different HIT fields, $u_1$ and $u_2$, which are randomly generated by respecting the physical solenoid condition, the required integral scale and the mean kinetic energy, see {\cite{ti06}}.
+The initial energy profile along direction $x_3$ is obtained by coupling the $u_1$ and $u_2$ fields, using equation (\ref{eq:velinit}).
+As far as the scalars are concerned, in analogy with previous work\citep{jturb, golshan2021}, the initial conditions (constant along directions $x_1$ and $x_2$) are obtained from equations \ref{eq:tempinit} and \ref{eq:vapinit} for the temperature and water vapor concentration, respectively.
 These equations are listed below: